In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2019 summary report for patients, parents and carers below.

 How many babies were recorded?

-- This is just a little over the average – of about 1,055 recorded per year – since CRANE records started in 2000.
+- This is just below the average – of about 1,053 recorded per year – since CRANE records started in 2000.

 Kinds of Cleft

 - Most children born in 2018 had a cleft palate (CP), at 43%.